open-make/openmakewebsite/content/makinglab.md

 hardware development projects.

 It was opened on the 28th of April 2025.
-Since then, it is a place For all Berlin researchers to access manufacturing tools like a CNC mill, a laser cutter, and diverse woodwork tools, and **learn to make** under the mentoring of the Open.Make team.
+Since then, it is a place For all Berlin researchers to access manufacturing tools like a CNC milling machine, a laser cutter, 3D printers and various metal and woodworking tools , a place to **learn to make** under the mentoring of the Open.Make team.
 A special focus is given to the production and publication of hardware documentation.